Should I Repay Student Loan Early?

 Frequently Asked Questions

-Compare total cost of normal repayments vs lump sum.
+- Compare total cost of normal repayments vs lump sum.
 See if early repayment saves money or wastes it.
-All calculations are performed in your browser using official UK rates and thresholds.